Continuing Education FAQ: Table of Contents

 - Massage Therapists

 When Herbal Educational Services was founded in 1993, our primary goal was to bring herbalists and naturopathic physicians together at one event to learn from each other.
 Continuing education (CE) was not a central focus, but as more naturopathic doctors (NDs) became licensed in more states, it became a natural outgrowth of our conferences to include continuing education.

-Nursing and acupuncture CE were added and by the time the Southwest Conference on Botanical Medicine began in 1996, CE was an integral part of Herbal Educational Services.
-This year the CE offerings have been expanded to more professions than ever before with the continuing medical education (CME) approval by the American Academy of Family Physicians (AAFP).
+Nursing contact hours and acupuncture CE were added and by the time the Southwest Conference on Botanical Medicine began in 1996, CE was an integral part of Herbal Educational Services.
+In 2021, CE offerings were expanded to more professions than ever before with the continuing medical education (CME) approval by the American Academy of Family Physicians (AAFP).

-- Southwest College of Naturopathic Medicine (SCNM) CE board: Approved for attendees at the Southwest Conference on Botanical Medicine.
+- Sonoran University (formerly SCNM) CE board — Approval for attendees at the Southwest Conference on Botanical Medicine.
 Includes opioid/addiction hours to fulfill the annual requirement for Arizona NDs.

-Since there is some variation among state ND rules, here are some frequently asked questions about CME for naturopathic physicians:
+Since there is some variation among state ND rules, here are some frequently asked questions about naturopathic CE:

-How can I earn ND continuing education at your 2021 online events?
+How can I earn ND continuing education at your 2023 events?

 Can I earn distance-learning credits for your recordings?

 Does my state accept the CE you offer for NDs?

 This is by far the most frequently asked question!
 If you aren’t sure whether your state accepts the approved ND credits, please contact us and we will give you that information (select the “CE” option so your question goes right to the CE Coordinator).
 See a few more state details below: